punchagan/expense-tracker/README.md

 - Full text search in details/remarks/name/bank/etc

-- Back-up the DB each time you start.
-Keep a copy or two.
-May be use something like fabric to SCP the DB somewhere?

 - Add Category to Cash sheet.
 Add a script to print out the categories in the DB and open the form.
 It should be easy to manually edit it, then.